 You can ask for an ASB case review if:

 - You have reported 3 separate incidents, to any local agency,* relating to the same or similar issue of ASB - within the last 6 months.

-(* Local agencies may include Greater Manchester Police, Wigan Council, Wigan and Leigh Homes or a housing association.)
+(* Local agencies may include Greater Manchester Police, Wigan Council or a housing association.)